 You will learn from leading academics that have worked with and advised the Reserve Bank of Australia, the Asian Development Bank, the United Nations Conference on Trade and Development, utilities such as Energy Australia and Sydney Water, and Federal and State Government Departments and Regulatory Agencies

-As a postgraduate student you have the opportunity to publish articles and engage with an online community that spans the globe, through the department’s award-winning Progress in Political Economy (PPE) blog.
+As a postgraduate student you have the opportunity to publish articles and engage with an online community that spans the globe, through the discipline’s award-winning Progress in Political Economy (PPE) blog.

-The PPE blog gives students a platform to contribute to popular debates on current social and political issues, alongside academics and highly respected authors and journalists, such as former Channel 4 News Economics Editor, Paul Mason, and Australia’s leading political economist, Emeritus Professor Frank Stilwell.
+The PPE blog gives students a platform to contribute to contemporary debates on social and political issues, alongside academics and highly respected authors and journalists, such as the British commentator Paul Mason, and Australia’s leading political economist, Emeritus Professor Frank Stilwell.

 The ability to have your work published, collaborate with experts in the field, and build up your networks all before you graduate is incredibly valuable.

-The analytical skills and economic and policy knowledge gained through the Master of Political Economy enables graduates to work in various roles across business, journalism, and the social, community and public sectors.
+The analytical skills and economic and policy knowledge gained through the Master of Political Economy enables graduates to work in various roles across business, the public sector, journalism, and the social and community sectors.

 To apply and learn more about our Master of Political Economy, visit the course page here.